AiKirito/UY-Scuti/README_EN.md

 Workspace Menu

-> Partition File Extraction: Supports the extraction of files with EROFS, EXT, F2FS, VBMETA, DTBO, BOOT, PAYLOAD, SUPER, SPARSE partition identifiers (special reminder, the file identifiers of Recovery.img and Boot.img are both BOOT, so they can both be extracted).
-Press ALL to extract all, press S to start simple recognition.
-The function of simple recognition is to automatically recognize the sub-partitions of the SUPER partition file for modification.
-The list of extracted partition files will only display recognizable partitions.
-If you find that the partition file you put in is not displayed, it means that the tool does not support the recognition of this partition file.
-The reason for this implementation is that unsupported files are meaningless to display on the list.
-At present, simple recognition supports standard SUPER sub-partition recognition, as well as Xiaomi Qualcomm, Xiaomi MTK, OnePlus, etc. If your model has other special SUPER structures, feedback to me, or add it yourself.
+> Partition File Extraction: Supports the extraction of files identified by EROFS, EXT, F2FS, VBMETA, DTBO, BOOT, PAYLOAD, SUPER, SPARSE, TAR, ZIP, and LZ4.
+Press ALL to extract all files, or press S to start simplified recognition.
+The purpose of simplified recognition is to automatically identify super and its sub-partitions under normal circumstances.
+For Samsung ROMs, it will also recognize optics.img and vbmeta files, depending on whether optics.img exists in the working directory.
+The extracted partition file list will only display recognizable partitions.
+If you find that the partition file you placed is not displayed, it means the tool does not support the recognition of that partition file.
+This implementation is because displaying unsupported files in the list is meaningless.
+It supports the recognition of super partitions for Xiaomi and OnePlus devices.

 > Partition File Packaging: Package the extracted partition files.
 If the original identifier is EROFS, EXT, F2FS, then you need to choose the packaging format after packaging, you can choose EROFS, EXT, F2FS packaging format, the original identifier is other supported formats, no need to choose, automatic recognition.